Aphthous Mouth Ulcers

-Aphthous mouth ulcers are a common variety of ulcer that form on the mucous membranes, typically in the mouth.
+Aphthous mouth ulcers (aphthae) are a common variety of ulcer that form on the mucous membranes, typically in the oral cavity (mouth).
 Other names for aphthous ulcers include aphthous stomatitis and canker sores.
+1

 Aphthous ulcers are generally round in shape and form in the soft areas of the mouth such as the inside of the lips, the cheeks or the underside of the tongue.
-They are benign, non-contagious and can occur as single ulcers or in clusters, but are in most instances recurrent – a disorder known as recurrent aphthous stomatitis (RAS) – with each outbreak normally lasting for between 7 and 10 days.
-The cause of the condition is unclear and there is no cure, but treatment options are available to treat the pain the ulcers can cause.
+They are benign, non-contagious and can occur as single ulcers or in clusters.
+In most instances, aphthous ulcers are recurrent – a condition known as recurrent aphthous stomatitis (RAS) – with each episode normally lasting for between 7 and 10 days.
+2 The cause of the condition is unclear, and there is no cure, but treatment options are available to treat the pain the ulcers can cause.

 These are the most common variety.
-They are small in size – usually less than 5mm in diameter – and can form as a single ulcer or in a cluster.
-They are not typically very painful.
+They are small in size – usually less than 5 mm in diameter – and can form as a single ulcer or in a cluster.
+They typically do not cause much pain.

-These are less common, are generally 5mm or larger and form singularly or in a pair.
-They can be painful, especially when eating, and last anywhere between two weeks and a number of months.
+These are less common, are generally 5 mm or larger and form singularly or in a pair.
+They can be painful, especially when eating or drinking, and last anywhere between two weeks and a number of months.

 Symptoms of aphthous ulcers

-Aside from the ulcers themselves, the condition has very few symptoms.
-Before the ulcer appears, some individuals may begin to feel a burning or itching sensation inside the mouth which can be painful.
+Aside from the ulcers (aphthae) themselves, the condition has very few symptoms.
+Before ulceration occurs, some individuals may begin to feel a burning or itching sensation inside the mouth, which can be painful.
 Once the ulceration occurs, localized pain of various degrees is often present.

 Causes of aphthous ulcers

-The precise cause or causes of aphthous ulcers are unknown, however, it is thought that the condition is brought about by one or a combination of external triggers.
+The precise cause or causes of aphthous ulcers (canker sores) are unknown, however, it is thought that ulceration is brought about by one or a combination of external triggers.
 It may also be partly genetic, with 40 percent of people who experience ulcers having a family history of the condition.
 Aphthous mouth ulcers affect around one in five people at least occasionally and most commonly begin to appear between the ages of 10 and 19.

 - Familial tendency

-- Sodium lauryl sulfate – an active ingredient in some toothpastes and mouthwashes (not proven as a trigger, but is known to prolong the time needed for ulcers to heal)
+- Sodium lauryl sulfate – an active ingredient in some toothpastes and mouthwashes; this compound is not proven as a trigger, but is known to prolong the time needed for ulcers to heal

 - Certain food and drinks, including coffee, chocolate, eggs and cheese, as well as acidic or spicy foods

-- A deficiency of certain vitamins including zinc, B-12, folate and iron that may present with anemia
+- A deficiency of certain vitamins and/or minerals including zinc, B-12, folate and iron that may present with anemia

 - An allergic reaction to oral bacteria